DCC-EX/dcc-ex.github.io/docsrc/about/rewrite.rst

 We created an internal API for how modules communicated with each other.
 So the code is more modular and each unit is dedicated to its specific task.

-We completely re-wrote current sense and ACK detect routines.
+We completely re-wrote current sense and ACK detect routines to better protect your trains and make programming more accurate.

-We created an automation scripting language called TPL (Train Programming Language)

 We added many functions like individual track power control, user add-on functions, a much simpler Function (F0-28) command, better turnout handling and more.